Eligibility:

 There are no formal educative requirements for this course.
 Applications will be considered on experience, commitment open-mindedness, and willingness to explore the unknown.

 If you are interested in this course, you may wish to first book onto one of our Open Days or Open Evenings to find out more.
-If you are new to Iron Mill College, you might also find our Taster Days a useful way to experience what it's like to study at Iron Mill College, before applying.
 Alternatively the Course Tutor would be happy to speak with you personally – please contact us if you would like us to put you in touch.

 Each day of teaching: